katefang/watsapp/README.md

 ## Overview

-**Wazzapp**, as you can infer from the name, is an atempted replicate of Whatsapp.
+**Wazzapp**, as you can infer from the name, is an attempted replicate of Whatsapp.

 <br>

 ## MVP

 - Users will be able to create chat groups with/without group names
-- Users will be able to delete chat groups or leave chatgroups.
+- Users will be able to delete chat groups or leave chat groups.

 <br>